-. section apply to all succeeding sections.)
-Criteria JORC Code explanation Commentary Sampling techniques Nature and quality of sampling (eg cut channels, random chips, or specific specialised industry standard measurement tools appropriate to the minerals under investigation, such as down hole gamma sondes, or handheld XRF instruments, etc).
+Criteria section apply to all succeedingJORC Code explanation Commentary Sampling techniques Nature and quality of sampling (eg cut channels, random chips, or specific specialised industry standard measurement tools appropriate to the minerals under investigation, such as down hole gamma sondes, or handheld XRF instruments, etc).
 These examples should not be taken as limiting the broad meaning of sampling.
 Include reference to measures taken to ensure sample representivity and the appropriate calibration of any measurement tools or systems used.
 Aspects of the determination of mineralisation that are Material to the Public Report.
 In cases where 'industry standard' work has been done this would be relatively simple.
-Samples were collected from a variety of methods from three main phases of drilling: Polymetals (PML, 2002-2015), Black Oak Minerals (BOK, 2015), MAAS (2016) and Manuka Resources (MKR, 2020-present).
+Resources (MKR, 2020-present).
 From historic reports, PML and BOK sampling techniques all followed industry best practice.
-Samples developed for fire assay.
-Diamond drill core was cut in half over varying interval lengths depending on logged geological units and was crushed and pulverised to produce a 50g charge for fire assay or 200g charge for bottle roll leach Drilling techniques Drill type (eg core, reverse circulation, open-hole hammer, rotary air blast, auger, Bangka, sonic, etc) and details (eg core diameter, triple or standard tube, depth of diamond tails, face-sampling bit or other type, whether core is oriented and if so, by what method, etc).
-PML and BOK: Diamond (HQ diameter) and RC drilling (5.5 inch face sampling bit), Open hole percussion blasthole drilling PML and BOK: Diamond (HQ diameter) and RC drilling (5.5 inch face sampling bit), Open hole percussion blasthole drilling MAAS: RC drilling (5.5 inch face sampling bit), open hole percussion blasthole drilling Drill sample recovery Method of recording and assessing core and chip sample recoveries and results assessed.
+Sampling techniques for RC drilling comprised 1 m reverse circulation samples, from which 3 kg was pulverised to produce a 50 g charge for fire assay.
+Diamond drill core was cut in half over varying interval lengths depending on logged geological units and was crushed and pulverised to produce a 50 g charge for fire assay.
+Open hole percussion and blast hole samples collected over 2.5 m intervals sectioned the drill returns and pulverised to produce a 50g charge for fire assay or 200g charge for bottle roll leach Rock and tailings dump samples were collected by mechanical Drilling techniques Drill type (eg core, reverse circulation, open-hole hammer, rotary air blast, auger, Bangka, sonic, etc) and details (eg core diameter, triple or standard tube, depth of diamond tails, facesampling bit or other type, whether core is oriented and if so, by what method, etc).
+PML and BOK: Diamond (HQ diameter) and RC drilling (5.5 inch face sampling bit), Open hole percussion blasthole drilling MAAS: RC drilling (5.5 inch face sampling bit) MKR: RC drilling (5.5 inch face sampling bit), open hole percussion blasthole drilling Not applicable to dump evaluation Drill sample recovery Method of recording and assessing core and chip sample recoveries and results assessed.
 Measures taken to maximise sample recovery and ensure representative nature of the samples.
 Whether a relationship exists between sample recovery and grade and whether sample bias may have occurred due to preferential loss/gain of fine/coarse material.
-No recovery information is available for pre-2011 drilling For PML and BOK RC drilling from 2011 onwards, recoveries were recorded by comparing the weight of each metre of sample to a theoretical sample weight, estimated using the hole diameter and the degree of weathering.
+For PML and BOK RC drilling from 2011 onwards, recoveries were recorded by comparing the weight of each metre of sample to a theoretical sample weight, estimated using the hole diameter and the degree of weathering.
 The average recovery was calculated to be 80%, with no appreciable difference between weathering domains.
 PML and BOK Diamond drilling recoveries were measured and recorded, with average recoveries of 98% within mineralized zones.
 There was no correlation between recovery and gold grades.
-MKR RC drilling did not quantitatively record recovery but RC piles were qualitatively assessed.
-Poor to no recovery zones were commonly associated with historic stopes.
-No relationship exists between gold grades and recoveries in either RC or diamond logging.
-Logging Whether core and chip samples have been geologically and geotechnically logged to a level of detail to support appropriate Mineral Resource estimation, mining studies and metallurgical studies.
+MKR RC drilling did not quantitatively record recovery but RC Logging Whether core and chip samples have been geologically and geotechnically logged to a level of detail to support appropriate Mineral Resource estimation, mining studies and metallurgical studies.
 Whether logging is qualitative or quantitative in nature.
 Core (or costean, channel, etc) photography.
-The total length and percentage of the relevant intersections Drill holes were geologically logged to various standards over the project history.
-Hardcopy logs are available for historic drilling.
-Drill holes were geologically logged to various standards over the project history.
-Hardcopy logs are available for historic drilling.
+The total length and percentage drilling.
 For post-2011 PML diamond core drilling, core recovery and RQD data were recorded for the core run intervals, and core was routinely photographed.
 It is unlikely that the historical grade control drilling was logged geologically.
-Recent (post-2013, BOK and MKR) grade control RC and blasthole drilling was logged for the presence of stope fill.
+Recent (post-2013, BOK and MKR) grade control RC and blasthole drilling was logged for the presence of stope